hupple/hupple.github.io/_pages/research.md

 ## Works in progress

+**Does Incarceration Increase Crime?** with [Yotam Shem-Tov](https://yotamshemtov.github.io/index.html)
+Working paper coming soon
+<dl><dd>This paper studies the causal effect of incarceration on reoffending using discontinuities in state sentencing guidelines and two decades of administrative records from North Carolina.
+A regression discontinuity analysis shows that one year of incarceration reduces the likelihood of committing a new violent crime within three years after conviction by 37%.
+Incarceration sentences temporarily incapacitate offenders by removing them from society but can also influence post-release criminal behavior.
+To parse these two effects, we develop an econometric model of sentencing length and recidivism.
+Our model allows for Roy-style selection into sentencing on the basis of latent criminality.
+We propose a two-step control function estimator of the model parameters and show that our estimates accurately reproduce the reduced form effects of the sentencing discontinuities we study.
+Our parameter estimates indicate that incarceration has modest crime-reducing behavioral effects that are diminishing in incarceration length.
+A cost-benefit analysis suggests, however, that the benefit of reducing crime by lengthening sentences (through both incapacitation and behavioral channels) is outweighed by the large fiscal costs of incarceration.</dd></dl>

 [**The Effects of Job Loss on Crime: Evidence from Administrative Data**](/files/jobloss_crime_ekr_vf.pdf)
 Submitted
 <dl><dd>This paper investigates the effects of job loss on recidivism using a novel merge of employer-employee wage data to administrative records on crime.
 I first use firm-level employment shocks to study the reduced form impact of job loss on offending.
 I then use a kink in unemployment insurance benefits to distinguish economic incentives from other factors, such as incapacitation through time spent at work, as a mechanism.
 I find that property crimes and domestic violence rise sharply after a layoff and remain elevated for up to two years.
 Economic incentives are an important mechanism, consistent with Becker-Ehrlich models.</dd></dl>